oddbird/css-sandbox/src/scope/explainer.md

   img { /* implied :scope ancestor */ }
   :scope img { /* explicit :scope ancestor */ }
 }

-img:in(#media / .content) { /* donut selector */ }
 ```

 This approach would result in
 a specificity of `[0, 1, 1]`
 for each selector.

-Another option
-would be to remove scope from specificity entirely –
-for a final weight of `[0, 0, 1]`.
-That would "simplify" the impact of scope on the cascade,
-but at the expense of some clarity
-about the relationships.

 [Sara Soueidan has also proposed][scope-id]
 giving `@scope` the selector-weight of an `#ID`.